snl-dakota/dakota-examples/official/local_reliability_mean_value/README.md

 # What method will we use?

+The `local_reliability` method can be a more cost-effective way to estimate statistics, especially for low probability events, than random sampling.
 If the user specifies `local_reliability` as a method with no `mpp_search` specification, then the "mean value" method is used.
 The mean value method requires only the values of the response and its gradient at the means of the variables, and thus can be very inexpensive.
 However, the method assumes that the variables are normal and uncorrelated, and that the response is a linear function of the variables.
 Estimates of the statistics when these assumptions are not met can be very poor; see comparison with the more accurate results obtained using FORM below.

 ## Analysis Driver